sinkingsheep/JsonDB/README.md

 ## Credits

-Created and maintained by Sujith
+Created and maintained by [sinkingsheep](https://github.com/sinkingsheep)